Psalm 28 – Praise from Prayer Heard and Answered

 ii.
 To avoid this disgrace, David needed God to hear him, to no longer be silent.
 “Jehovah seems deaf when prayer is unanswered, and is silent when He does not speak in deliverance” (Maclaren).

 c.
-When I cry to You, when I lift up my hands toward Your holy sanctuary: David used the poetic technique of repetition and parallelism to say essentially the same thing in two ways.
-His prayer was a cry to God; and his body was set in the traditional posture of prayer (I lift up my hands).
+When I cry to You, when I lift up my hands toward Your holy sanctuary: David used the poetic techniques of repetition and parallelism to say essentially the same thing in two ways.
+His prayer was a cry to God, and his body was set in the traditional posture of prayer (I lift up my hands).

 i.
-“And ordinary gesture in prayer, expressing faith (for they held out their open hands, as craving beggars).”
+“An ordinary gesture in prayer, expressing faith (for they held out their open hands, as craving beggars).”
 (Trapp)

 ii.
-Some (like Clarke and others) believe this proves that David did not write this Psalm and that it was actually composed at a later time when the temple stood.
+Some (like Clarke and others) believe the line Your holy sanctuary proves that David did not write this psalm, and that it was actually composed at a later time when the temple stood.
 This is not necessary, because the tabernacle (which was certainly present in King David’s day) was also a holy sanctuary.

 iii.
 “This need not mean that the psalm is later than David; only that the word had become the standard term for the ark’s abode by Solomon’s time, which suggests that it was in use well before this.”
 (Kidner)